Common ostrich: Status and conservation

 The wild common ostrich population has declined drastically in the last 200 years, with most surviving birds in reserves or on farms.
-However, its range remains very large (9800000 km2), leading the IUCN and BirdLife International to treat it as a species of Least Concern.
-Of its 5 subspecies, the Arabian ostrich (S. c. syriacus) became extinct around 1966.
+However, its range remains very large (9800000 km2), leading the IUCN and BirdLife International to treat it as a species of least concern.
+Of its five subspecies, the Arabian ostrich (S. c. syriacus) became extinct around 1966.
 North African ostrich populations are protected under Appendix I of the Convention on International Trade in Endangered Species (CITES) meaning commercial international trade is prohibited and non-commercial trade is strictly regulated.

 Humans

-Common ostriches have inspired cultures and civilizations for 5,000 years in Mesopotamia and Egypt.
+Common ostriches have inspired cultures and civilizations for 5,000 years in Mesopotamia and African centres like Egypt and the Kingdom of Kush.
 A statue of Arsinoe II of Egypt riding a common ostrich was found in a tomb in Egypt.
 Hunter-gatherers in the Kalahari use ostrich eggshells as water containers, punching a hole in them.
 They also produce jewelry from it.
 The presence of such eggshells with engraved hatched symbols dating from the Howiesons Poort period of the Middle Stone Age at Diepkloof Rock Shelter in South Africa suggests common ostriches were an important part of human life as early as 60,000 BP.

 In Eastern Christianity it is common to hang decorated common ostrich eggs on the chains holding the oil lamps.
 The initial reason was probably to prevent mice and rats from climbing down the chain to eat the oil.
 Another, symbolical explanation is based in the fictitious tradition that female common ostriches do not sit on their eggs, but stare at them incessantly until they hatch out, because if they stop staring even for a second the egg will addle.
 This is equated to the obligation of the Christian to direct his entire attention towards God during prayer, lest the prayer be fruitless.

-"Head in the sand" myth
+"Head in the sand" misconception

-Contrary to popular belief, ostriches do not bury their heads in sand to avoid danger.
-This myth likely began with Pliny the Elder (23–79 CE), who wrote that ostriches "imagine, when they have thrust their head and neck into a bush, that the whole of their body is concealed."
+Contrary to popular assumptions, ostriches do not bury their heads in sand to avoid danger.
+This misconception likely began with Pliny the Elder (23–79 CE), who wrote that ostriches "imagine, when they have thrust their head and neck into a bush, that the whole of their body is concealed."
 This may have been a misunderstanding of their sticking their heads in the sand to swallow sand and pebbles to help digest their fibrous food, or, as National Geographic suggests, of the defensive behavior of lying low, so that they may appear from a distance to have their head buried.
-Another possible origin for the myth lies with the fact that ostriches keep their eggs in holes in the sand instead of nests and must rotate them using their beaks during incubation; digging the hole, placing the eggs, and rotating them might each be mistaken for an attempt to bury their heads in the sand.
+Another possible origin for the assumption lies with the fact that ostriches keep their eggs in holes in the sand instead of nests and must rotate them using their beaks during incubation; digging the hole, placing the eggs, and rotating them might each be mistaken for an attempt to bury their heads in the sand.